raspberrypilearning/editor-emoji-animation/en/step_5.md

 --- /code ---
 </div>

-Change the frame number to change when your emoji appears.
+Change the value of the variable `grow` to change when your emoji appears.

 **Test:** Run your code and you should see the emoji you chose appearing earlier or later.